platformsh/platformsh-docs/reference/platform-app-yaml.md

 > **Note**
-> Your application will always be mounted under `/app`, and whatever subdirectory you specified in the `web/locations/root` key above.
+> Your application will always be mounted under `/app`, and whatever subdirectory you specified in the `web.locations.root` key above.
 For example, `/app/web`.
 You may need to `cd /app/web` before running further commands.

 The hooks are executed as a single script, so they will be considered failed